survivejs/react-book/manuscript/06_react_and_flux.md

 ## Introduction to Flux

-Flux allows us to push the state our components depend upon outside of them into **Stores**.
+So far we have all of state within our components.
+It will become complicated to manage as we grow our application.
+Flux allows us to push some of it outside into **Stores**.
 After that we don't need to care *how* the state is derived.
 It could be fetched from a backend or it could come from *localStorage*.
 On component **View** level we don't need to care.

 Stores may be modified through **Actions**.
 In our Notes application we could define a set of basic operations such as `create`, `update` and `remove`.
 We would then trigger these Actions at our View.
 This in turn would cause Store to change which in turn would cause our components to update.